Neil Heywood: Aftermath

 Wang Lijun, who was the head of Chongqing police department as well as the vice mayor of Chongqing, was in charge of the investigation.
 According to a CPC internal report, Wang and his lieutenants were said to be under political pressure during the investigations.
 Soon Wang found the murder was related to Bo, who had been his superior for more than 10 years.
 After submitting the investigation report to Bo Xilai, Wang was suspended by Bo.
 Some of the police officers who participated in the investigation were arrested.

 In February 2012, Wang fled to the US consulate in Chengdu, precipitating the so-called Wang Lijun incident.
 On 14 March 2012, the Dalian-based billionaire Xu Ming, a close associate of Bo, disappeared.
 It was speculated that he was under arrest.
 Reports suggest Heywood's wife was employed by Xu.
 On 15 March 2012, Bo was removed from his post of party chief for Chongqing.

 On 10 April 2012, Bo was suspended from the Politburo and suspected of being involved in "serious disciplinary violations".
 The same day, the state-run Xinhua News Agency said that, according to the reinvestigation, the evidence indicated Heywood was a victim of homicide, of which Bo Xilai's wife, Gu Kailai, and Zhang Xiaojun, her bodyguard, were "strongly suspected".
 Bo was placed under house arrest in Beijing.
 Gu and Zhang were both arrested.

-The Communist Party chief in Nan'an, Xia Zeliang, was detained for questioning in April 2012; the official was a staunch ally of Bo.
+The Communist Party chief in Nan'an District of Chongqing, Xia Zeliang, was detained for questioning in April 2012.
 He was arrested and allegedly confessed that he prepared the poison and handed it to an employee of Bo.

 On 13 April 2012, Heywood's widow, Wang Lulu, visited the British Embassy in Beijing, and asked for a visa to travel to the UK with her two young children, reportedly concerned that the people who had killed her husband might come after her and her family.
 The entrance to the family's gated compound in Beijing was guarded by troops from the People's Liberation Army, and police ordered her not to communicate with international journalists.

-According to The Daily Telegraph of 17 April 2012, UK Prime Minister David Cameron would meet Chinese publicity department head Li Changchun to discuss the Heywood case.
-The Boxun website reported that Bo's most influential supporter, the 9th ranking Politburo Standing Committee member Zhou Yongkang, was forced to make "tearful self-confessions" to Hu Jintao.